A note on the maximum ratio between chromatic number and clique number: Proof of Theorem

 Now we focus on proving Theorem~\ref{thm:upper}.
-The proof relies on the following bound on the chromatic number of a graph due to Erd\H{o}s~\cite{erdos}, which is obtained by greedily picking maximum independent sets as color classes until few vertices remain, with each one receiving a new color.
+The proof relies on the following bound on the chromatic number of a graph from~\cite{erdos}, which is obtained by greedily picking maximum independent sets as color classes until few vertices remain, with each remaining vertex receiving a new color.